Daniel-J-S/Data-Structures-and-Algorithms/hash-table/index.md

 Again, we have a very self-explainatory method here; this method allows us to remove or essentially delete a piece of data from our Hash Table using just the key name.

-So, naturally, this method accepts the key name as an argument and uses that key to find the index position in our storage array by invoking our hash function
+So, naturally, this method accepts the key name as an argument and uses that key to find the index position in our storage array by invoking our hash function.
+Once we've achieved that step we'll first check the bucket within our storage array to see if there's only one item in that bucket.
+If there's only one item, we'll remove the item along with the entire bucket.

+However, if there are multiple items, we'll need to iterate the bucket at the current index until we find a match and then remove the matched key from the buckey while leaving the others intact.

 <br>
 <br>